 Carl D. Perkins Legislation

-The implementation of the Perkins Act ensures that career technical education programs are an integral part of a well-rounded secondary education, meeting the needs of students and educational systems as part of Minnesota’s “Every Student Succeeds Act” (ESSA) plan.
+Implementation of Perkins V ensures that career and technical education programs are an integral part of a well-rounded secondary education, meeting the needs of students and educational systems as part of Minnesota’s “Every Student Succeeds Act” (ESSA) plan.
 Learn more about Minnesota’s ESSA plan here.

-Minnesota utilizes the consortium model of secondary and postsecondary partnerships to facilitate allocation of Carl D. Perkins IV federal grant funds.
+Minnesota uses the consortium model of secondary and postsecondary partnerships to facilitate allocation of Perkins V federal grant funds intended to spur innovation and support programs of study aligned with high-skill, high-wage, or in-demand occupations or industries.
 In order to access Perkins grant funds, local school districts must have approved CTE programs taught by appropriately-licensed CTE teachers.
-Teachers and administrators seeking assistance with compliance issues related to Perkins Act implementation are encouraged to contact their consortium leaders.
+Teachers and administrators seeking assistance with compliance issues related to Perkins V implementation are encouraged to contact their consortium leaders.

 Secondary Equipment, Curriculum and Approved Uses of Carl D. Perkins Funds - 8/14/19

 Information about procedures for equipment acquisition, curriculum and other Career and Technical Education (CTE) student support activities with secondary Perkins funding.

 Perkins V Summary for Administrators - 2/13/19

 Also known as "Perkins V" this summary of the law provides guidance to districts and schools